 The trail is a 1/3-mile loop through ten acres of woodlands, meadows and wetlands.
 We spot birds and squirrels, balance our way back and forth on moss-covered stone garden hedges and see many sculptures.
-We have many favorites – one in particular is “Night Blooming,” a structure resembling a beehive with an opening so visitors can check out the inside.
-We buzz ourselves into the sculpture and find the afternoon light passing through the tiny gaps inside, creating a remarkable image.
+There are lots of favorite sculptures – one in particular is “Night Blooming,” a structure resembling a beehive with an opening so visitors can check out the inside.
+My kids pretend to be bees and buzz ourselves into the sculpture and find the afternoon light passing through the tiny gaps inside, creating a remarkable image.
 We stay a while, sitting on the ground, just looking up.

-Heading back out to the parking lot, my kids can’t resist getting another splash of water at the waterfall wall and taking another look at the statue “Large Galaxy” at the main entrance.
+Heading back out to the parking lot, my kids can’t resist getting another splash of water at the waterfall wall.
+We took another look at the statue “Large Galaxy” at the main entrance.
 The flowers on the path that leads to the parking lot smell so good, visitors should be sure to stop at these potted plants for another sensory experience.

 Like many garden parks, the Bellevue Botanical Garden is worth checking out more than once a year, with blooming flowers, changing leaves and plenty of wildlife passing through.
 We know we’ll be back soon for another visit.
 Maybe next time, the Hobbit will have made his way back.

 - The visitors center is closed until further notice.

 - The Trillium Store, the gift shop has seasonal hours.
 Please check the website for the latest hours of operation.